KMurphs/labview-client-for-micropython/README.md

 >MicroPython is a project, that aims to put an implementation of Python 3.x on microcontrollers and small embedded systems.
 You can find the official website at [micropython.org](micropython.org).

-Essentially, a library for micropython will use a serial port to interact with the device.
-One requires nothing else than that, and as such a program like [Putty](https://www.putty.org/) can be used to open a session to the device and pretty much run python code / commands.
+Essentially, a library for micropython will use a serial port to interact with the target device running micropython.
+One requires nothing else than that.
+And, as such, a program like [Putty](https://www.putty.org/) can be used to open a serial communication session to the device and, pretty much, run python code / commands.

 What this library makes easy is the integration in Test Systems.
-One such example is [TestStand](https://www.ni.com/en-za/shop/electronic-test-instrumentation/application-software-for-electronic-test-and-instrumentation-category/what-is-teststand.html) which is a popular Test Executive Software developed by [National Instrument](https://www.ni.com).
+One such example is [TestStand](https://www.ni.com/en-za/shop/electronic-test-instrumentation/application-software-for-electronic-test-and-instrumentation-category/what-is-teststand.html) which is a popular Test Executive Software Suite and developed by [National Instrument](https://www.ni.com).

 As a matter of fact, this library was initially created for this very purpose.
 It is made available to speed up development of similar Systems.

 ## API

-The API consists of 4 simple functions / VI:
+The Public API consists of 4 simple functions / VI:
 - ``Initialize.vi``: To Initialize the comport
 - ``Close.vi``: To close the comport
 - ``SendCommand.vi``: Will send a command to the device and wait for its response